 Etymology:

-The word “glowing” comes from the Middle English word “glowe”, which meant “to shine” or “to burn.”
-First of all, “glowe” is related to the Old English word “glowan,” which had similar meanings, such as “to glow” or “to shine with heat.”
-Moreover, the root of the word is connected to the Old Norse word “gló,” meaning “ember” or “a red-hot coal,” further reflecting the idea of something producing light or heat.
-In addition, by the 14th century, the word “glowing” began to describe not only physical light but also something that emitted brightness in a figurative sense, like a in review or a in expression.
+The word “glowing” comes from the Middle English word “glowe”, which meant “to shine” or “to burn,” often without flame.
+First of all, “glowe” is related to the Old English word “glowan,” with similar meanings such as “to glow” or “to shine with heat.”
+Moreover, the root is connected to the Old Norse term “gló,” referring to an ember or a red-hot coal, which reinforces the idea of producing light or warmth.
+By the 14th century, the word’s meaning expanded beyond literal heat and light to include figurative brightness, such as praise in the form of a glowing review or glowing words in an introduction.

 As a result, the word “glowing” evolved to symbolize both literal light and positive, radiant qualities in people or things.